sfxcode/sapphire-core/MIGRATION.md

 # Migrations

+## 1.6.1 to 1.6.2
+* CollectionExtensions and ConfigValues moved to package root
+* Remove SceneExtensions

 ## 1.x to 1.6
 * scalafx dependency removed (add dependency on project if needed)
 * Includes Removed => use BeanConversions trait